chivalry/filemaker.vim/README.md

 - Parameters are indented by two spaces more than their function.
 - There's no space between a function name and the opening parenthesis.
 - There's a space between the parentheses and the parameters.
-- There's no space between a parameter and it's following semicolon.
+- There's no space between a parameter and its following semicolon.
 - When multiple parameters appear on a single line there's a space between the semicolon and the next parameter.

 FileMaker Vim, by default, follows these conventions strictly.
 I'll admit that this isn't always the best option for readibility (which is the purpose of my general conventions), but for an early version it was easiest to use the same conventions across the board.